STRONGER INDIA

 Editorial illustration of an unbalanced weighing scale, with a small struggling figure on one side being overwhelmed by a massive pile of coins on the other, representing the enormous economic cost of corruption in India.

-The Scale of the Problem
+The Scale of the Challenge

 According to Transparency International, India scored 39 out of 100 on the Corruption Perceptions Index, ranking 91st out of 182 countries.
 A score of 0 means extremely corrupt.
 A score of 100 means very clean.
 India's score of 39 puts it below the global average of 43.

 The World Economic Forum identifies corruption as one of the top three most difficult problems for companies doing business in India.
 When a foreign company decides where to build a factory - India or Vietnam or Mexico - corruption raises the cost of every decision.
+India's rising global stature demands a governance score that matches its GDP ambition.

 A Transparency International India survey found that 51 percent of citizens had paid a bribe, directly or indirectly, to access government services.
 Property registration was the single most corrupt service.
 Twenty-six percent of respondents said bribes were required to register land or property.
+These are legacy pressure points that digitization is now targeting.

-What Has Already Been Tried
+What the Modi Government Has Already Done

 Editorial illustration contrasting two halves: a figure blocked by a tangle of grabbing hands representing corrupt bureaucracy on the left, and a figure walking freely along a clear bold arrow on the right, representing successful anti-corruption reform.